 The Student Activities office (CSU 173) makes it our mission to ensure that all Recognized Student Organizations (RSOs), and their Advisors, are well prepared to conduct business throughout the year.
 To that end, our staff offers a vareity of trainings.

 One mandatory training is the Fall Inauguration Event.
 One member-- preferably the President or Vice President-- from each organization seeking recognition must attend on behalf of the student organization.
 During this event, student leaders will learn much of what they need know in order to run their day-to-day operations.
 If an organization misses the fall recognition process, there is also a meeting that is part of the spring recognition process.
 These meetings are as follows:

-Fall 2016 Meeting Date: Sunday, September 18 from 4:00 - 5:30 p.m. in the CSU
+Fall 2017 Inauguration Event Date: Monday, September 18 from 4:00 - 6:00 p.m. in the CSU

-*We will begin in CSU Ballroom and move to multiple rooms on the 2nd floor
+*We will begin in CSU Ballroom and move to multiple rooms on the 2nd floor thereafter.

 Lunch & Learn's

 The RSO staff offer educational sessions that are open to organization leaders and their members.
 All lunch & learn sessions for spring 2018 will be on Tuesday's from 12-1 p.m. in CSU 204 or the Career Development Center (WA 209).
 Here is a list of the session topics:

 January 16 - Promoting Events - Career Development Center (WA 209)

 Facilitated by Lenny Koupal, Communications Coordinator for the CSU and Bill Tourville, Assistant Director – Student Activities

 You put a lot of time and effort in to plan events throughout the year.
 However, once the program is designed you must attract an audience.
 This workshop will explore the fundamentals of promotion and public relations with an emphasis on the opportunities at MSU, Mankato.

 January 23 - Relationship Building - Career Development Center (WA 209)